Alfresco/alfresco-ng2-components/docs/core/card-item-types.service.md

 ### Methods

 -   **getComponentTypeResolver**(type: `string`, defaultValue: `Type<__type>` = `this.defaultValue`): `DynamicComponentResolveFunction`<br/>
-    Gets the currently active ComponentTypeResolver function for a field type.
+    Gets the currently active DynamicComponentResolveFunction for a field type.
     -   _type:_ `string`  - The type whose resolver you want
     -   _defaultValue:_ `Type<__type>`  - Default type returned for types that are not yet mapped
     -   **Returns** `DynamicComponentResolveFunction` - Resolver function